cultureandempire/cultureandempire.github.io/README.md

 Complexity turns people away because it's so difficult to learn.
 The solution is to use very regular structures that you can learn once and then predict many times.
 Not any structure will do.
 We seem bad at learning structures deeper than three or four levels.
 However, we're happy to explore very wide structures with thousands or millions of boxes if those boxes correspond to separate units of work, or projects.
 Think of a city.

-The successful online communities are cities, not castles.
+The successful on-line communities are cities, not castles.
 Wikipedia consists of a few language-specific wikis, each broken into millions of pages (the projects), each structured into sections, discussion, history, footnotes, and so on.
 Several people may be working on a page at once, and one person may be slowly editing or caring for dozens or hundreds of pages.

 GitHub manages millions of software repositories or "repos," grouped under user profiles or organizations, and each broken into some further structure (source files, documentation, etc.) that usually depends on the language (Java repos use one style, C repos use another, and so on).
 One repo may have a handful of contributors, and people will work on a few to a dozen repos.
 The ZeroMQ community consists of an organization that contains a growing number of projects.